VNerdIO/Resume/README.md

 **Solutions Architect**
 **May 2020 - Current**

 Managed tasks for Cloud Engineers (employees and contractors).
+Hold daily standups with longer sessions to assist with trouble tickets and training.
 Provide technical direction and standards.
-Coordinate with other teams (CyberSecurity, Development, business) to implement solutions according to standards.
+Coordinate with other teams (CyberSecurity, Development, business teams, business engagement specialists, and TDSs) to implement solutions according to standards.
+Consult with business and development teams to recommend solutions with consideration to availability needs and cost concerns.
+Implmented monthly advisory team (monthly meetings) to provide direction for larger cloud initiatives.
+Established a core team to discuss and implement internal cloud initiatives providing a quarterly roadmap.
+Provided timely communication of incidents and cloud initiatives to management.

 ## C Spire Business